 Withdrawal and Return of Financial Aid

 Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funds are calculated based on the last date of academic activity which indicates the percentage of the semester completed.
+The unearned amount of program funds is calculated based on the last date of academic activity, which indicates the percentage of the semester completed.

 Both the University and students receiving financial aid are required to return unearned financial aid to the aid source.
 Title IV aid programs are repaid in the following order: Unsubsidized Stafford/Direct loans, Subsidized Federal Stafford/Direct loans, Federal Perkins Loans, Federal PLUS/Direct PLUS loans, Federal Pell Grants, Federal Supplemental Education Opportunity Grant (FSEOG) Program, and Teach Education Assistance for College and Higher Education (Teach) Grants.

 The University is required to return the unearned portion of the financial aid funds it received from withdrawing students that was used to pay institutional charges such as tuition, fees, housing, and other education-related expenses assessed by the institution.
 The funds returned to the aid source by the University will be credited against the students' total liability of unearned funds.
 Students will owe the University the amount returned to the aid source for institutional charges.
 In addition, any student who receives Title IV funds who stops attending classes during the semester and does not officially withdraw from the University is considered an unofficial withdrawal according to Title IV federal regulations.
 The University is required to return unearned financial aid to the federal government for all unofficial withdrawals in the same manner as students who withdraw officially.